 Nearly fifty percent of all visitors to Las Vegas

 come through McCarran.
-Ranked the seventh-busiest
+Ranked the ninth-busiest

 airport in North America, McCarran served a record-breaking